oracle-livelabs/database/patch-me-if-you-can/05-install-oracle-home/install-oracle-home.md

     ```
     </details>

 3. In this lab, you can't run `root.sh` because of missing privileges.
-Normally, running `root.sh` is not needed for a new Oracle home.
-Only if your Oracle Database use *external jobs* do you need to run it.
-Else, it can be skipped.

 You may now *proceed to the next lab*.